Egocentric Activity Recognition and Localization on a 3D Map: Experiments and Results

 \subsection{Generalization to Novel Environment}

 We further present experiment results on the unseen environment split in Table\ \ref{table:unseen}.
-Ours outperforms I3D-Res50 and I3D+2DGround by a notable margin on both action recognition and 3D action localization.
+Our model outperforms all baselines by a notable margin on both action recognition and 3D action localization.
+Note that the affordance map requires the observation of action instances on the 3D spatial location and thus cannot be applied on the unseen split.
 These results suggest that explicitly modeling the 3D environment context can improve the generalization ability to unseen environments with known 3D maps.
-However, the performance gap is smaller in comparison to the performance boost on seen environment split.
-We speculate that this is because we only have two different types of environments for training and therefore the risk of overfitting on unseen environment split is further exemplified.
+However, the performance gap is smaller in comparison to the performance boost on seen split.
+We speculate that this is because we only have two different types of environments for training and therefore the risk of overfitting on unseen split is further exemplified.